edupoux/MVA_2022_SL/README.md

 ## Organization

 ### 9 courses
-The courses take place on monday, from 9am to 12am.
+The courses take place on Monday, from 9am to 12am, remotely.
-The entire course will take place remotely.
-The course video content will be distributed through at Youtube link and which you are free to look at it before the set time, or look at it in the set time: from 9am to 11:00am. (each last for about 2 hours).

-You must Attention, the following time slot (
+A typical course contain three parts.
+- 9:00am-11:00am : watch the course content.
+It will be distributed through at Youtube link a few days before (you can watch it before if you don't have a good connection).
+-11:00am- 11:30am: on-line QUIZZ.
+Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.
+-11:30am- 12:00am: Q&A session.
+Live session where the answers to the QUIZZ will be revealed an questions about the course can be asked.

 - #1 Jan 18, 2021.
-Introduction (Sagot & Dupoux)
+Introduction (Sagot & Dupoux) - no QUIZZ
       - 9:00 am-11:00am: course materials:
      - 11:00am-11:30am: Q&A:
 - #2 Jan 25, 2021.
 ASR1: Features and Acoustic Models (Dupoux & Zeghidour)
      - 9:00 am-11:00am: course (virtual):